 ADHD still rules our world.
 It’s an all-encompassing, totally exhausting condition that few people truly understand.
 Swimming won’t change that.
 And as my son has gotten older, ADHD has also led to new challenges at school and with classmates, beyond his boundless energy.

 Learn about the impact of exercise on ADHD symptoms.
-Check out five common myths about ADHD.
+Check out eight common myths about ADHD.
 And read about how Michael Phelps harnessed his ADHD to become an Olympic swimmer.

 Tell us what interests you